 Katie supports and develops meteorological products for the aviation community and provides consultancy to aviation customers.

-Katie started working at the Met Office as a summer placement student in June 2011.
-She worked in Climate Impacts on a project looking at "The Impacts of Geoengineering on Food and Water Security".
-Following this Katie undertook a Masters at the University of Exeter and worked with the Met Office and the university to extend her summer placement project as her dissertation.
-In September 2012 Katie accepted a position at the Met Office on their graduate programme and later joined Aviation Applications permanently.
+Katie began working at the Met Office as a summer placement student in June 2011.
+She worked in Climate Impacts looking at "The Impacts of Geoengineering on Food and Water Security".
+She then undertook a master’s degree at the University of Exeter and worked with the Met Office and the university to extend her summer placement project as her dissertation.
+Katie graduated with an MSci in Mathematics (Climate Science) in July 2012.

 Following this, Katie joined the Met Office and in early 2013 she joined the Air Transport Science team.